63 Meanings

 She was gone before I ever got to say

-You're the only shape I'll pray to, Jezebel"
+"Lay here, my love, you're the only shape I pray to, Jezebel"

 Who's seen Jezebel?